 Well, there you have it.
 The best electronic drum set reviews for every budget bracket.

-Of course, being at different price points features will change but any of the choices above are really good.
+Of course, features will change at different price points, but any of the choices above are really good.
 This goes both for entry level users and professionals alike.

 Be sure to check what customers are saying about the products and feel free to leave us a comment with any question you might have.

-By the way don’t forget to check our lessons on how to play different rudiments like single paradiddle or double stroke roll.
-Getting an electronic drum set is the first step, now you need improve your skills to make it as a great drummer.
+By the way, don’t forget to check our drum lessons section.
+Getting an electronic drum set is the first step.
+Now you need improve your skills to make it as a great drummer.

-Now we want to hear from you, what is your dream electronic drum set?
+We want to hear from you.
+What is your dream electronic drum set?